-PTPC staff reviewed one hundred forty-four (144) applications for certification in which there were state or federal fingerprint checks indicating criminal charges, or in which one of the character questions (background information) was checked "yes."
-This was an increase of nineteen (19) from last year and below the average of 152 over the last ten years.
+PTPC staff reviewed one hundred thirty-seven (137) applications for certification in which there were state or federal fingerprint checks indicating criminal charges, or in which one of the character questions (background information) was checked "yes."
+This was a decrease of seven (7) from last year and below the average of 152 over the last ten years.
 This includes initial, renewal/reinstatement, and student teaching applications.
-Seventy (70) applicants divulged convictions (or other actions) on their applications and subsequently those applications were approved or required a brief follow-up with the applicant before being approved.
+Sixty (60) applicants divulged convictions (or other actions) on their applications and subsequently those applications were approved or required a brief follow-up with the applicant before being approved.

-Seventy-four (74) applicants for certification failed to divulge past charges for criminal violations or action taken against their certificate in another state.
-Fifty-six (56) were not convicted.
-Of these, eighteen (18) were convicted and did not divulge.
+Seventy-seven (77) applicants for certification failed to divulge past charges for criminal violations or action taken against their certificate in another state.
+Sixty (60) were not convicted.
+Of these, seventeen (17) were convicted and did not divulge.
 The applicants were informed that all convictions must be divulged, and an explanation must be provided on any application, now or in the future, that requests that information.
 This applies even if convictions have been set-aside, resulted in a suspended imposition of sentence, or were from many years ago.
 Failure to do so in the future could be considered willful misrepresentation and be a cause for revocation.
-All eighteen (18) applicants were eventually approved after providing a written explanation.
+Sixteen applicants were eventually approved after providing a written explanation.
+One applicant was denied certification due to an active suspended license in another jurisdiction.
+The applicant was told to reapply upon reinstatement in that jurisdiction.